VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/intro.md

 We've had tools like this before.
 Hell, the pen and paper or the printing press could be argued to be in the same lineage, but the sheer power of the computer - especially when networked to the World Wide Web.
 It's something else.

 There are only so many ways you can make a "normal" tool bad.
 You might have a drill without enough torque.
 You might have a saw with a dull blade.
-While you *can* make a tool bad by adding unnecessary things to it,<footnote>This is a [Leatherman ARC](https://www.leatherman.com/arc-702.html), which, ironically, I think is actually not bad at all.
+You *can* make a tool bad by adding unnecessary things to it,<footnote>This is a [Leatherman ARC](https://www.leatherman.com/arc-702.html), which, ironically, I think is actually not bad at all.
 I actually carry a Leatherman Skeletool CX and think it's fantastic, but, you still get the point. </footnote>

 <img src="/hci/multitool.svg" class="lg-no-shadow" style="height:15em;">